 Segments are at the core of the deltaDNA Platform.
 They allow you to define a set of users that have similar behaviour and then track those users through A/B tests and Campaign as well as use them to filter the dashboards and analysis queries.
 Segments are built up from either analysis of the event data or by using user level metrics that are created in real-time by the platform as users play the game.
 The two types of segments provide different ways of identifying a group of users, they both provide advantages and disadvantages in selecting the specific user cohort you are interested in.

 deltaDNA gives you direct access to the raw events that your players generate, by default you have 30 days of raw event data visible to your queries at one time.
 These raw events can be used to build a target list of users that you wish to segment.
 You can build a simple select query in the Event Segment Tool or write your own SQL query that selects users that meet a set of criteria.
 This allows you to pick users that have performed a specific action on any of the data that you are collecting.

 This is obviously a powerful tool but does come with a number of limitations that it is important to take into consideration.
 Event segments can only look at the data that is being stored, currently, this is limited to 30 days of event-level data.
 If an event happened outside of this window the user will not be selected.

 Event segments are re-calculated daily.
-This batch processing of target lists is required due to the potentially huge number of events that may need to be evaluated.
-It is important to take this into consideration when building engagement campaigns based on target lists as it may take 24 hours for the player to be included, or excluded from your campaign selection.
+This batch processing of event segments is required due to the potentially huge number of events that may need to be evaluated.
+It is important to take this into consideration when building engagement campaigns based on event segments as it may take 24 hours for the player to be included, or excluded from your campaign selection.

 If you are entering your own SQL code to generate a target list your query must return a userID column.